There was a time when newfangled high tech devices for sports training were exclusively for teams and organizations with large budgets.

 Pros of the Pocket Radar

-- Automatically finds the fastest speed of a ball or puck for baseball, softball, tennis, volleyball, lacrosse, hockey and cricket
+- Accurately finds the fastest speed of a ball or puck for baseball, softball, tennis, volleyball, lacrosse, hockey and cricket

 - This looks like some sort of smartphone with a large digital display.
 So it’s easy to carry around and you can just put them in your pocket when you’re not using it.
 It only weighs around 4.5 ounces, and that’s with the batteries included.